 In collaboration with:

 Admission: Free and open to the public.
-Pre-registration required.
+Please register.

 Not yet a member?
 Learn how to become a Cultural Circle member to access this event.

-In their Americas Society debut, NYC-based new music group Talea Ensemble (dubbed “a vital part of the New York contemporary-classical scene” by The New York Times) presents a new chamber music cycle by Brazilian composer Michelle Agnes Magalhães, who is currently a Radcliffe Fellow at Harvard University.
+In their Americas Society debut, NYC-based new music group Talea Ensemble — dubbed “a vital part of the New York contemporary-classical scene” by The New York Times — presents the world premiere of a new chamber music cycle by Brazilian composer Michelle Agnes Magalhães, who is currently a Radcliffe Fellow at Harvard University.
 Herbarium explores sonic complexity and visual structures through the lens of Emily Dickinson’s poetry.

 |Before you thought of spring||piano and percussion|

 |I know a place where summer strives||piano, percussion, double bass and electronics|

 |It sounded as if the streets were running||piano and electronics|

 |The Souls that Snow||piano, percussion, double bass and electronics|